aws-samples/serverless-patterns/awstransfer-s3-sam/README.md

 4. During the prompts:
     * Enter a stack name
-    * Enter the desired AWS Region
+    * Enter the desired AWS Region (e.g. us-east-1)

-5. The deployment script deploys both `template1.yaml` and `template2.yaml`.
+5. The deployment script deploys both `template-sftp-server.yaml` and `template-sftp-connector.yaml`.
 Please make a note of the output both the deployments as they will be used during testing.

 ## How it works